HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 *	c.\*N+dM  =  nucleotide dM is at position +M downstream (d) of nucleotide c.\*N, the polyA-addition site of the reference transcript, e.g. \*237+d133A>G (currently c.\*370A>G)
 	:	_**NOTE**_:	restricted to nucleotides 3' of the polyA-addition site, i.e. downstream of the gene

-<font color="#FF0000">The proposal has been REJECTED</font>; (i) genes often have several transcription initiation sites as well as polyA-addition sites, (ii) the transcription initiation (cap-site) is often ill-defined, (iii) variants that lie outside of transcript reference sequences should be described based on a gene or chromosome reference sequence and not a reference sequence (c.) which does not contain the reference nucleotide.
+<font color="#FF0000">The proposal has been REJECTED</font>
+(i) genes often have several transcription initiation sites as well as polyA-addition sites, (ii) the transcription initiation (cap-site) is often ill-defined, (iii) variants that lie outside of transcript reference sequences should be described based on a gene or chromosome reference sequence and not a reference sequence (c.) which does not contain the reference nucleotide.

-<a name ="imperfectcopy"></a>

-### Imperfect copies

-<font color="#FF0000">The proposal has been REJECTED</font>.
-Accepting the proposal, without a whole range of specifications, would add **too many** options to decribe specific variants.

-HGVS nomenclature has excellent possibilities to describe large duplications, inversions, conversions and insertions.
-However, no clear recommendations are available what to do when the nucleotides involved are not a perfect copy of the original sequence.
-The suggestion has been made ([_Taschner PEM, Den Dunnen JT (2011).
-Hum.Mutat.
-32:507-511_](http://onlinelibrary.wiley.com/doi/10.1002/humu.21427/pdf) to use "**{ }**" (curly braces) as a kind of "_sub-alleles_" to describe the variants in the altered region.
-*	g.24\_65dup{46G>T}
-	:	a duplication of nucleotides g.24 to g.65 with variant g.46G>T in the duplicated copy.
-After careful consideration the decision was made **not to accept** this proposal.
-The proposal would introduce a kind of "nesting" which is very diifcult to control.